Your Basket

 Healthy soil is the foundation of productive gardens, resilient landscapes and successful growing systems.
 Biochar is a long-term soil conditioner that improves how soil functions by supporting soil structure, water retention, nutrient efficiency and living soil biology.

-This page provides a complete overview of how biochar supports soil health, when it works best, and how to use it correctly.
-Throughout the page, you’ll find links to more detailed guides where you can explore each topic in depth.
+This page provides an overview of how biochar supports soil health, when it works best, and how to use it correctly.
+Throughout the page you will find links to more detailed guides where you can explore each topic in depth.

 What is biochar?

 Biochar is a stable, carbon-rich material produced by heating organic biomass in a low-oxygen environment.
-This process creates a highly porous structure that resists breakdown and can remain in soil for decades.
+This process creates a highly porous structure that resists breakdown and can remain in soil for decades to centuries (IPCC AR6 Working Group III Chapter 7; European Biochar Certificate).

 How biochar improves soil health